Experience Free Hosting that feels premium Free for lifetime

 Is this plan good for testing and learning?

+If your project becomes serious or commercial later, you can upgrade to a paid plan instead of starting from scratch โ your files, database, and DNS settings can transfer cleanly.
+For migration guidance when you upgrade, see our zero-downtime migration guide.
 If you need help during setup, use support or open live chat.
 When you are ready for more resources, check more plans.

 Does the free plan include email accounts?